THE PRESIDENTIAL ADDRESS OF THE 51ST SESSION OF THE INDIAN NATIONAL CONGRESS DELIVERED BY SJT. SUBHAS CHANDRA BOSE AT VITHALNAGAR, HARIPURA

 At this stage, I should like to say something more about the role of the Congress Working Committee.
 This Committee, in my judgement, is not merely the directing brain of the national army of fighters for freedom.
 It is also the shadow of the Cabinet of an independent India and it should function accordingly.
 This is not an invention of my own.
 It is the role which has been assigned to similar bodies in other countries that have fought for their national emancipation.
 I am one of those who think in terms of a free India — who visualise a national Government in this country within the brief span of our own life.
 It is consequently natural for us to urge that the Working Committee should feel and function as the shadow cabinet of a free India.
 This is what President de Valera's Republican Government did when it was fighting the British Government and was on the run.
 And this is what the executive of the Wafd Party in Egypt did before it got into office.
 The members of the Working Committee, while carrying on their day-to-day work, should accordingly, study the problems they will have to tackle in the event of their capturing political power.

-"The Congress has rejected the new constitution and declared that a constitution for India which can be accepted by the people must be based on independence and can only be framed by the people themselves by means of a Constituent Assembly without the interference by any foreign authority.
+More important than the question of the proper working of the Congress Governments is the immediate problem of how to oppose the inauguration of the Federal part of the Constitution.
+The Congress attitude towards the proposed Federal scheme has been clearly stated in the resolution adopted by the Working Committee at Wardha on February 4, 1938, which will be placed before this Congress after the Subjects Committee has considered it.
+That resolution says: "The Congress has rejected the new constitution and declared that a constitution for India which can be accepted by the people must be based on independence and can only be framed by the people themselves by means of a Constituent Assembly without the interference by any foreign authority.
 Adhering to this policy of rejection, the Congress has, however, permitted the formation in the Provinces of Congress Ministries with a view to strengthening the nation in its struggle for independence.
 In regard to the proposed Federation, no such consideration applies even provisionally, or for a period, and the imposition of this Federation will do grave injuries to India and tighten the bonds which hold her under the subjection of an Imperialist domination.
 This scheme of Federation excludes from the sphere of responsibility the vital functions of a government.

 "This Congress is not opposed to the idea of federation, but a real federation must, even apart from the question of responsibility, consist of free units, enjoying more or less the same measure of freedom and civil liberty and representation by a democratic process of election.'
 Indian States participating in the Federation should approximate to the provinces in the establishment of representative institutions, responsible Government, civil liberties and the method of election to the Federal House.
 Otherwise, Federation as it is now contemplated, will instead of building Indian unity, encourage separatist tendencies and involve the State in internal and external conflict.